A time-causal and time-recursive scale-covariant scale-space representation of temporal signals and past time: Time-causal and time-recursive scale-space model for temporal signals

 \subsection{Logarithmic memory of the past}

 When using a logarithmic distribution of the temporal scale levels according to either of these methods, the different levels in the temporal scale-space representation at increasing temporal scales will serve as a logarithmic memory of the past, with qualitative similarity to the mapping of the past onto a logarithmic time axis in the scale-time model by Koenderink (\citeyear{Koe88-BC}).
-Such a logarithmic memory of the past can also be extended to later stages in a visual or auditory hierarchy.
+Such a logarithmic memory of the past can also be extended to later stages in a visual, auditory or other form of neural hierarchy.